Frequently Asked Questions

 I received an award letter, but the amount offered is lower than what I need; what should I do?

-Contact the Financial Aid office to discuss your case further; additional funds may be released on a case-by-case basis.
+Contact the Office of Financial Aid to discuss your case further.

 I have received my award letter, but I am declining the award.
 Can I choose to receive it later in the year should my needs change?